Chart Color Schemes

 Evatt has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No infrastructure changes have significantly impacted the area yet.
-AreaSearch has identified zero projects expected to affect it.
-Notable projects include Ginninderry Stage 3 - The Valley Release, Belconnen Lakeshore - Connected Waterfront Precinct, Second Gungahlin College (Nicholls), and New Northside Hospital.
+No infrastructure changes are currently known to impact the area.
+Zero projects have been identified by AreaSearch that could affect it.
+Key potential projects include Ginninderry Stage 3 - The Valley Release, Belconnen Lakeshore - Connected Waterfront Precinct, Second Gungahlin College (Nicholls), and New Northside Hospital.

 Professional plan users can use the search below to filter and access additional projects.